ringcentral/ringcentral-api-docs/docs/team-messaging/manual/testing-webhooks.md

-# Testing Glip Webhook using cURL
+# Testing Incoming Webhooks using cURL

-A simple way to test Glip Webhooks and to make formatting messages easier is to use a simple command-line tool called cURL.
-Using this simple technique, you can place your message contents in a stand alone file, and then post that file to a Glip Webhook URL.
+A simple way to test an Incoming Webhook and to make formatting messages easier is to use a simple command-line tool called cURL.
+Using this simple technique, you can place your message contents in a stand alone file, and then post that file to the URL of an Incoming Webhook.

 Let's begin by creating the file `test.json` using the following contents: